 “(We’re) looking to grow to 12-to-15 used Avanti’s and then a large purchase order for new EVOs to then replace the current aircraft,” the CEO says.
-All aircraft in the initial fleet are 2004 or later.
+All aircraft in the initial fleet are in 2004 or later.
 “Interior and exterior (were conformed) to our standards before they are entered into the fleet,” he adds.
 Last year, Piaggio didn’t deliver any new aircraft.
-In 2019, there were only three deliveries, and the prior year only four.
+In 2019, there were only three deliveries, and in the prior year, only four.

 So, let’s start with the good stuff first.
 Yes, you read the headline correctly.
-The hourly rate for Air Club is $1,995, plus 7.5% Federal Excise Tax.
+The hourly rate for Air Club is $1,995, plus a 7.5% Federal Excise Tax.
 Flights that begin or end west of the Mississippi are $2,495 per hour, plus FET.